AkoForU/LibraryApp/README.md

     Open the Biblioteca.sln file in Visual Studio.

     Database Configuration:
-        Set up a local database to store information about books, users, and loans.
+        Set up a local SQL database to store information about books, users, and loans.
         Update the connection string in the application's configuration file to match your SQL Server instance.

     Build and Run: